- 1 Gallon

 Higher viscosity oils are thick and are suggested for high workload or use at high temperatures.

-Here an inevitable question slips into your mind that how do we know how thick or thin the lubricant is?
+Here an inevitable question slips into your mind how do we know how thick or thin the lubricant is?
 But the answer is so simple and is labeled on the lube bottle itself.

 On the pack, it is marked as something like “XW-XX.”
 It is the general notation to represent the viscosity grade of the oil.